nicholaswilde/recipes/docs/vegetarian/jeweled-rice.md

 ### Step 4

 In another pot, heat olive oil.
 Add the basmati rice and toast, stirring occasionally.
-At the last moment of toasting, add the nuts and then 1 cup of water.
+At the last moment of toasting, add the unsalted, shelled, and natural pistachios and then 1 cup of water.
 Bring to a boil and then reduce to a simmer.
 Cook the rice to "al-dente" and set to the side.

 ### Step 5